Workers and VRSPs

 - Your employer does not offer a registered retirement savings plan (RRSP) or tax-free savings account (TFSA) for which source deductions could be made, or a registered pension plan.

 - Employers must automatically sign up eligible employees and deduct contributions.

 - However, the VRSPs will be managed by an authorized financial institution that is subject to stringent rules and supervised by Retraite Québec.

 - 2% of gross salary until the end of 2017;

 - 4% as of 2019.

-- Enterprises covered by the Act must offer a VRSP at the latest by:
+- Employers affected by the Act must offer a (VRSP) at the latest

-Other enterprises can offer a VRSP on a voluntary basis.
+Other employers can offer a VRSP on a voluntary basis.

 Your employer can now offer a VRSP.